 Nishkam School pupils are ambassadors of the school and all schools in the trust.
 We believe our uniform fosters a sense of belonging, pride and identity.
 It sets high standards for students and makes an important contribution to a positive and purposeful working environment.
 We ask that parents support us with the uniform policy and ensure pupils come to school with smart, clean uniform on every day.

-The schools uniform supplier is My Uniform Hub

-Please ensure that all items of uniform are clearly labelled with your child's name; this is very important as we cannot take responsibility for unnamed items.
+The school's uniform supplier is My Uniform Hub.
+Please ensure that all items of uniform are clearly labelled with your child's name; this is very important as we cannot return lost property if they are unnamed.